-Prizes were presented by IIBA President Mrs Flo McNally who tahnked the Galway Basy Hotel for their continued support of Ireland's premier club championship.
+Prizes were presented by IIBA President Mrs Flo McNally who thanked the Galway Bay Hotel for their continued support of Ireland's premier club championship.

 The Championships in Aberdeen saw Ireland claim 7 of the 10 trophies in contention.
 They clearly won the International team event with 6 wins and won the pairs, triples and rinks.
 THe A

 International team disappointingly lost despite a valiant comeback to miss out by a couple of shots.
-Their opononents proved much stronger than last year and while Ireland may not have
+Their opponents proved much stronger than last year and while Ireland may not have

 reached last year's exceptional level every player did his or her best.
 At some point another nation had to win this event and that is perhaps good for the overall competition while obviously